 In the auto post boosting settings, you can choose Instagram as the content source.

-Now that our post boosting automation is looking at Instagram content, we can set the conditions to something like this.
+Now that our post boosting automation is looking at Instagram content, we can set the conditions.

 To sum this auto post boosting rule up, it will auto boost any Instagram post to the Facebook news feed that gets more than 200 likes OR more than 120 comments.

-Comparing Facebook’s native tools to Revealbot, Facebook’s post boosting tool doesn’t allow you to boost posts to custom audiences as shown earlier in the article.
+Comparing Facebook’s native tools to Revealbot, Facebook’s post boosting tool doesn’t allow you to promote posts to custom audiences as shown earlier in the article.
 With Revealbot, you can!

 Here’s an example in the auto post boosting settings where I’ve selected to target a lookalike audience.
 With Revealbot, all the same audience options you have in a traditional ad campaign are available for targeting in auto post boosting.